Rose Cheesecake Truffles are an easy, no-bake, Indian fusion dessert. These are perfect dessert bites for parties and festivals.

 - We will start with adding softened cream cheese at room temperature.

-- Next goes in powdered sugar, heavy cream, rose syrup, cardamom and vanilla. extract.
+- Next goes in powdered sugar, almond flour, rose syrup, cardamom and vanilla. extract.

 - Blitz for 1 minute until everything is well combined.
 Scrape the truffle mix from the sides of the bowl and bltz again for a minute.

 - To roll the truffles, take 1 Tbsp of the rose cheesecake truffle batter, and roll the truffles between your palms.
 Set all of them aside.

 - Now lightly Roll the prepared truffles in desiccated coconut and dried rose petals.

 - Keep the Truffles refriegerated.
 These stay good for 3-5 days in the refrigerator.

 - You can freeze the extra truffles, and enjoy them for upto 2 weeks.

 - This is a very easy dessert, that gets ready in 10 minutes.